 Personal injury lawsuits start as a result of one person getting injured from the direct actions of another person.
 In most cases, the direct actions of the other person may be as a result of their negligence, wrongdoing, or failure to attend to certain situations when they should have.
 When a person has sustained injuries as a result of another person’s negligence, such a victim may be able to seek compensation for the damages which they have suffered.
-Speaking with New York Personal Injury Attorneys is one of the very first steps to ensuring that you have a case that is worth filing a claim for.
+Speaking with reputable personal injury attorneys is one of the very first steps to ensuring that you have a case that is worth filing a claim for.

 While most people feel that compensations in a personal injury claim are simple to come about, or that they are arrived at through guesswork, you should know that a lot goes into the calculation of these amounts to ensure that the victim’s damages are well catered to and you have to follow certain steps in a legal claim.

 When working with New York Personal Injury Attorneys to calculate the total worth of your personal injury case, there are some important factors that should be considered.
 Below are some of the things you need to know about calculating personal injury case worth.

 1. What Are The Damages In A Personal Injury Case?

 In a personal injury case, damages are sought in the form of monetary rewards which are awarded to the victim of the injury and against the negligent or at-fault party.
 In all personal injury cases, there are two different types of damages.
 These include; the compensatory damages and the punitive damages.

 In most personal injury claims, it is uncommon for an individual to seek for both punitive and compensatory damages.